Twenty-one days of daily Bible-based devotional

 distress.
 (Matthew 14:25-33)

-One day I encountered Pastor Odius Merzilus on a dusty Haitian road.
+One day, I encountered Pastor Odius Merzilus while driving down a dusty Haitian road.
 This 35-year veteran

 In the desperate situations of life, we need to be wary of trusting our senses.
 We need to